 Who We Serve

 According to the U.S. Census Bureau, Pennsylvania is home to a foreign-born population of over 565,000 people.
 PAIRWN currently serves the immigrant and refugee communities of Central Pennsylvania in the six counties of Dauphin, Cumberland, Lancaster, York, Lebanon, and Perry surrounding the state capital of Harrisburg.
-Many people within this population have limited English language skills; many live at or below poverty level.
+Many people within this population have limited English language skills; many live at or below the poverty level.

 Leadership and decision-making responsibilities are reserved for immigrant and refugee women.
 However, all people interested in our mission and projects are welcome to become members and partner with our organization.